Learner Support Services

-Some universities have limits on number out-of-state transfers accepted.
+Some universities have limits on the number of out-of-state transfer students they accept.

-GPA requirement is sometimes higher for some majors/programs than institution requirements
+GPA requirements are sometimes higher for some majors/programs than institution requirements.

 9-12 months prior to expected transfer

-Scholarship deadlines – apply for as many as you qualify for
+Check scholarship deadlines and apply for as many that you feel you qualify for.

 6 months before expected transfer (may be earlier at some institutions)

-Apply to institution by priority deadline, when possible
+Apply to the institution by priority deadline, when possible.

-If you have questions or are looking for a way to connect to your new college, contact the NWACC Transfer Resources.
-Look for planned activities on campus and at your new college on the Transfer Resources web site.
+If you have questions or are looking for a way to connect to your new college, contact the NWACC Transfer Center.
+Look for planned activities on campus and at your new college/university on the Transfer Center Resources Page.